dnadnaywy/IMR---Proiect/README.md

   - [X]  Multiplayer done: video prezentare/video Sapt11.mp4 (example where 2 players are on the same platform and they can walk, run and jump)
   - [X]  More modelling and started working on textures

+  # Sapt 12

+  - [X] Multiplayer - voice setup
+  - [X] Multiplayer - set a nickname to your avatar
+  - [X] Blender modelling added to unity project
+  - [X] Added some textures